MicrosoftDocs/entra-docs/docs/identity/devices/assign-local-admin.md

 1. Select **Manage Additional local administrators on all Microsoft Entra joined devices**.
 1. Select **Add assignments** then choose the other administrators you want to add and select **Add**.

-To modify the Microsoft Entra joined Device Local Administrator role, configure **Additional local administrators on all Microsoft Entra joined devices**.
+To modify the Microsoft Entra Joined Device Local Administrator role, configure **Additional local administrators on all Microsoft Entra joined devices**.

 > [!NOTE]
 > This option requires Microsoft Entra ID P1 or P2 licenses.